odradev/odradev.github.io/docusaurus/blog/2023-08-18-nysa/index.md

 ## Conclusion

 Nysa is at early stage of development, but already has shown a huge potential.
-In a few simple steps, you can take advantage of an existing smart contract and convert it an Odra module.
+In a few simple steps, you can take advantage of an existing smart contract and convert it into an Odra module.
 The module can be a standalone contract, or a building block of a bigger contract.

 [lalrpop]: https://github.com/lalrpop/lalrpop
 [c3]: https://en.wikipedia.org/wiki/C3_linearization